 Generate more leads

-Dynamic infographics can include quizzes, surveys, forms, and games.
+Dynamic infographics can include online quizzes, surveys, forms, and games.
 These gamified interactions give you a deeper understanding of website visitors.

 Demographics and other visitor information can be gathered through your infographics.
+For example, let’s say you sell Windows remote desktop solutions.

-Then, they can see information tailored to them while you have some brand new intel to help you improve your marketing.
+A simple infographic with a quiz can determine the size of the customer’s business and the number of employees.
+Then, they can see information tailored to them, while you have some brand-new intel to help you improve your marketing.
 It’s a win for everyone.

 Increase conversions

-Another thing to consider is that “interaction” requires taking action.
+Another consideration is that “interaction” requires action.

 Promote viral sharing

 When it comes to social media or even email, what makes someone share digital content?
+Typically, viral content is:

-• Engaging
+- Engaging

-• Concise
+- Concise

-• Visually appealing
+- Visually appealing

-• Entertaining
+- Entertaining

-• Informative
+- Informative

-• Emotive
+- Emotive

 Content like interactive infographics is among the top five content types on social media.

-Source
+Source: Source

+Dynamic infographics can fit viral elements into a streamlined experience.
+Granted, some infographics are quite long.
 However, users can experience others in minutes or less—perfect for sharing on social media!

 An interactive infographic should integrate social sharing, making it easy for users to share content with just a few clicks.